TPG's mobile offering is lean and mean.

 TPG Mobile: Value for money

-TPG's offering isn't the most feature-packed or best mobile plan on the market, but there's no denying the fact that it's good value.
-TPG Mobile has just four prepaid plans on offer (you'll have to bring your own device), but they all come with decent data allowances, from 12GB up to 60GB per month.
-Prices range from $20 to $40 per month, but since TPG is constantly running promo deals, you could score one of their plans for half price, so it's worth keeping an eye on their website.
+TPG's offering isn't the most feature-packed or best mobile plan on the market, but there's no denying the fact that it's great value.
+TPG has just three prepaid plans on offer (you'll have to bring your own device), but they all come with decent data allowances, from 25GB to 100GB.
+Prices range from $25 to $45 per month, but since TPG is constantly running promo deals, you could score one of their plans for half price.

-The cheapest mobile plan currently on offer from TPG Mobile is the $20 Small Plan.
-This comes with 12GB of data.
-That's not bad, but there are still lots of better deals to be had in the $20 or under price range.
+The cheapest mobile plan currently on offer from TPG is the 25GB Small Plan.
+This comes with 25GB of data, and can currently be had for $12.50 per month for the first six months.

-For comparison's sake, here are the most popular phone and SIM only plans in that price range:
+For comparison, here are the most popular phone and SIM-only plans in that price range:

 TPG Mobile network and coverage

-As of 2022, TPG Mobile is powered by the Vodafone mobile network.
+TPG is powered by the Vodafone mobile network.

 There are a number of pros and cons to this shared infrastructure.
 Vodafone’s underdog network has come a long way over the last decade but it's still the smallest of Australia’s three mobile networks.